 The platform's plugin system called 'Pipes' enables AI agents defined as simple markdown files to run on schedules, querying your captured data via the screenpipe API to perform automated tasks.
 Over 50 community-built pipes handle meeting notes, CRM updates, time tracking, expense management, and code context retrieval.
 Screenpipe also runs as an MCP server, allowing Claude Desktop, Cursor, and other AI assistants to directly query your screen history using natural language.

-With 17,600+ GitHub stars and recognition on both Hacker News and Product Hunt, Screenpipe has positioned itself as the open-source alternative to Rewind.ai.
-The core engine is MIT-licensed and free, while the desktop app is a one-time $400 lifetime purchase.
-It supports macOS, Windows, and Linux with multi-monitor capture, speaker identification, PII redaction, and compatibility with any AI model — local, cloud, or self-hosted.
+With 19K+ GitHub stars and recognition on both Hacker News and Product Hunt, Screenpipe has positioned itself as an open-source alternative to Rewind.ai.
+Current pricing starts at Standard $25/month, Pro $50/seat/month, and Enterprise from $150/seat/month, while existing lifetime licenses remain valid.
+It supports macOS, Windows, and Linux with multi-monitor capture, speaker identification, PII redaction, and compatibility with local, cloud, or self-hosted AI models.